asdfzxcvbn/pyzule/README.md

 # pyzule
-an [azule](https://github.com/Al4ise/Azule) "clone" written in python3. windows is not currently supported, but it should *(hopefully)* work in wsl.
+an [azule](https://github.com/Al4ise/Azule) "clone" written in python3. windows is not currently supported, but it should *(hopefully)* work in wsl. officially supports linux and macos. tested on arch linux and macos mojave w/ intel cpu.

 ## features
 not many right now, but will probably add some in the future if i need them.